open-telemetry/opentelemetry-operator/README.md

 EOF
 ```

-When there are multiple `OpenTelemetryCollector` resources with a mode set to `Sidecar` in the same namespace, a concrete name should be used.
+When there are multiple `SplunkOtelAgent` resources with a mode set to `Sidecar` in the same namespace, a concrete name should be used.
 When there's only one `Sidecar` instance in the same namespace, this instance is used when the annotation is set to `"true"`.

 The annotation value can come either from the namespace, or from the pod.
 The most specific annotation wins, in this order: